-In 1932-1933, the leadership of the Soviet Union, pursuing the intention to destroy a part of Ukrainians, officially denied the mass deaths from hunger in Ukraine and abandoned a foreign aid, which was offered and often with the assistance of Ukrainian immigrants.
-For decades, in the USSR, the memory about the victims of the Holodomor was prohibited – no public talks about this, no commemorating innocent victims.
+In 1932–1933, the Soviet Union authorities, intenting to destroy a part of Ukrainian national group, officially denied the mass deaths from famine in Ukraine and refused to receive a foreign aid, which was offered, often with the assistance of Ukrainian immigrants.
+For decades, in the USSR, the memory about the victims of the Holodomor was prohibited — no public awareness about this, no commemorating innocent victims.

-Only with the restoration of state independence Ukrainians became able to smash the taboo on the Holodomor and the memory of 7 million of their relatives, fellow countrymen, whom the Soviet authorities brutally killed in 1932-1933.
-The power of this process was given by people who, despite the official silence of the regime, have always remembered what they did to the Ukrainian nation in the early 1930s.
-And also thanks to the Ukrainians and all those who supported them, who kept the memory of the Holodomor outside the USSR and passed it to their children from 1933 until today!
+Only aftet the restoration of state independence, Ukrainians became able to break a taboo on the Holodomor and the memory of 7 million of their relatives, fellow countrymen, brutally starved by the Soviet authorities in 1932–1933.
+The power of this process were people who, in spite of the official silence of the regime, have always remembered what the authorities did to the Ukrainian nation in the early 1930s.
+Also, thanks to the Ukrainians and all those who supported them, who kept the memory of the Holodomor outside the USSR and passed it to their children from 1933 until today!

-In September 1933, all those in the world who had sympathy to Ukrainians and condemned the actions of Soviet authority, commemorated the victims of the Holodomor.
-So, on September 11, 1933, a day of mourning for millions of Ukrainians who died due to starvation and a memorial service for the appeals of the Administrator and Apostolic Visitor for Ukrainian emigrants in Germany, Prist Petro Verhun, took place in Berlin.
+In September of 1933, all those who had sympathy to Ukrainians and condemned the actions of Soviet authority, commemorated the victims of the Holodomor.
+So, on September 11, 1933, a day of mourning for millions of Ukrainians who died of starvation and a memorial service for the appeals of the Administrator and Apostolic Visitor for Ukrainian emigrants in Germany, Prist Petro Verhun, took place in Berlin.

 And on September 13, Bishop of the The Ukrainian Greek Catholic Church in Canada Vasyl Ladyka gave a pastoral word to Ukrainians living in Canada, with a sharp condemnation of the actions of Soviet power in Ukraine.